 Stainless steels are made of 10 to 20% chromium as the main alloying element.
 This grade of steel is highly popular due to its appearance and high corrosion resistance.
-Stainless steels with more than 11% chromium is approximately 200 times more resistant to corrosion as compared to carbon steel.
+Stainless steel with more than 11% chromium is approximately 200 times more resistant to corrosion as compared to carbon steel.
 They are expensive and widely used in the form of plates, sheets, bars, tubes, and wires.
-Depending on the crystalline structure and composition of stainless steels, this type of steel is sub-divided into five categories as provided below:
+Depending on the crystalline structure and composition of stainless steel, this type of steel is sub-divided into five categories as provided below:

 Austenitic Stainless Steel: